ddivins/jnpr/README.md

 Directory contains your custom yaml files
 Custom version of PhyPortErrorStats provided

+#getLogs.py
+Script to tgz the "/var/logs" directory and then scp the files over

 ##getRSI.py
 Script to get "request support information" into individual files
 Caution, script takes time